rommapp/muos-app/README.md

 # Overview

-This is a [muOS](https://muos.dev/) app to connects to your RomM instance and allows you to fetch games wirelessly from your Anbernic device.
+This is a retro handheld app that connects to your RomM Host instance and allows you to fetch games wirelessly from your retro handheld device.

 ## Screenshots